Skip to main content

 • client_id - Your client id found in the developers portal

-• refresh_token - The refresh token acquired in the previous ste
+• refresh_token - The refresh token acquired in the previous step

 Example request using curl